 There are many diseases that could infect crayfish, which I won’t discuss here.

-So find out if it’s sick, and if it is, remove any possible tank mate and call your pet specialist for possible medications.
+To find out if it’s sick, and if it is, removes any possible tank mate and call your pet specialist for possible medications.

-If you notice it have stopped moving and is at the same position for days and not showing any sign of movement, even after being poked, it may mean it’s dead.
+If you notice it has stopped moving and is in the same position for days and not showing any sign of movement, even after being poked, it may mean it’s dead.

 Am just an experienced pet lover and not a vet, please contact your vet if you are not entirely okay with you pet’s behavior.